cds-snc/distributed-playbook/README.md

 # distributed-playbook
 A playbook about how we work together as a distributed team.

-Truss has been fully distributed since sometime in late 2018.
-We’ve learned some things.
-The following practices hold for up to the 75 people we are; many might be heavy handed for a group of 20 or fewer.
+The Canadian Digital Service (CDS) launched in July 2017 with the plan to hire people distributed across Canada in addition to the folks in Ottawa.
+In early 2018 we hired our first distributed member and have been building up our team since.
+As of September 2019, 30% of our team is distributed.
+Outside of Ottawa, we have physical workplaces in Montreal, Toronto & Waterloo and a number of folks disributed.
+We have adopted this handbook from Truss's [https://github.com/trussworks/Distributed-playbook] distributed playbook.
+We’ve tried lots of things, some things worked, some things didn't.
+The following practices hold for up to the 80 people we are; many might be heavy handed for a group of 20 or fewer.
 When a practice is associated with a specific headcount, that headcount has been included.

 <!-- toc -->